mekkablue/Rimmer/README.md

 # Rimmer

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It adds rims around your glyphs.
-After installation, it will add the menu item *Filter > Rimmer*.
+After installation, it will add the menu item *Filter > Rimmer* (de: *Umrandung,* zh: 🌈轮廓描边).
 You can set a keyboard shortcut in System Preferences.

 ![Rimmer in action.](Rimmer.png "Font: Hyperlipse by Schriftlabor and mucca design.")